soapyf/Ashguard-Rules/README.md

 # Quick Rules
-- We might ask you to stop using something not covered below until it can be reviewed
+We might ask you to stop using something not covered below until it can be reviewed Exceptions to rules can be made if all parties involved agree

 - Explosives Should adhear to a 5 meter kill, 10 meter wound radius unless highly directional
 - No weapons that are designed to kill through obstacles which would typically stop them
 - No Agent List weapons